runpod/docs/docs/hosting/partner-requirements.md

 ---
 title: "Requirements"
-description: "Meet the minimum requirements for a secure and scalable AI cloud infrastructure: Ubuntu Server 22.04 LTS, remote SSH access, Nvidia drivers, CUDA Toolkit, and more."
+description: "Meet the minimum requirements for scalable AI cloud infrastructure: Ubuntu Server 22.04 LTS, remote SSH access, Nvidia drivers, CUDA Toolkit, and more."
 ---

 The following requirements are minimal and are subject to change.